koxudaxi/datamodel-code-generator/docs/jsondata.md

 # Generate from JsonData

-The codegen generate pydantic models from JsonData
+The codegen generate pydantic models from JSON Data

 ## Example